websemantics/gitters/README.md

 ## Getting Started

-This library comes pre-configured with two global settings, `clearOnStart` to indicate clearing the cache on each Browser refresh (true by default) and, `expires`, the expiration duration per stored item in minutes (1 hour by default).
+This library comes pre-configured with three global settings, `clearOnStart` to indicate clearing the cache on each Browser refresh event (enabled by default), `expires`, the expiration period per stored item in minutes (set to 1 hour by default), to change,

-To change,

 ```javascript
 Gitters.defaults({